 If I’m perfectly honest, Tim’s news was unwelcome in only one way.
 More than once I had asked myself the question: what would I do if either of my children told me he or she was gay?
 Asked and answered: I always felt that sexual preference was, in the grand scheme of things, not that big a deal.
 Good health was at the top of my list.
 Compassion?
 Absolutely.
 Intelligence, a strong work ethic, and a good sense of humor – these were the things that were important to me, the things I wanted to see in my offspring.
-As for L, G, B, or T - it didn't really matter to me.
+As for L, G, B, T, or Q - it didn't really matter to me.

 Except it did.

 Because from the second I read his letter, my greatest concern was what kind of treatment Tim would experience as a gay man in our culture.
 I knew his life would be exponentially harder for him than it would be for his straight sister.
 I knew that as a gay man, he would have his heart broken by strangers - again and again.
 I knew he would experience hatred and violence.
 I knew that he would suffer discrimination of the most odious kind.
 I knew that he would get hurt.